AndrewJBateman/javascript-webcam/README.md

 }
 ```

-## Features
+## :cool: Features

 * Updated as video.src is deprecated in Chrome Browser: video.srcObject is the new version.

-## Status & To-Do List
+## :clipboard: Status & To-Do List

-* Status: Working.
+* Status: Part working. does not take photos as link "http://wesbos.com/demos/photobooth/snap.mp3" does not exist anymore.
+So photo download just downloads an empty image.
+Filtering does not work any more.

-* To-Do: fix filters code - filtering not working well.
+* To-Do: replace

-## Inspiration
+## :clap: Inspiration

 * Wes Bos Youtube Tutorial: [Unreal Webcam Fun with getUserMedia() and HTML5 Canvas - #JavaScript30 19/30](https://www.youtube.com/watch?v=ElWFcBlVk-o&list=PLu8EoSxDXHP6CGK4YVJhL_VWetA865GOH&index=19).

-## Contact
+## :envelope: Contact

-Repo created by [ABateman](https://www.andrewbateman.org) - feel free to contact me!
+* Repo created by [ABateman](https://www.andrewbateman.org) - you are welcome to [send me a message](https://andrewbateman.org/contact)